In this article, I’ll be recommending 15 fast-growing evergreen shrubs for the sake of your privacy, shade, and screening.

 USDA hardiness zones – 5 to 9

-These shrubs have a beautiful purple and green look, they love the sunlight too.
+These shrubs have a beautiful purple and green look and love the sunlight.

 These shrubs need a little space, so be careful not to plant them so close to each other.
 The little pockets of space will allow them to receive the much-needed air circulation.